The Secret Reasons We're Spending More Than Ever On Weddings

 We may be writing much bigger checks when it comes to weddings, but that's paired with the stark fact that we're not getting richer.
 According to the U.S. Census American Community Survey (ACS), the median household income for the U.S. was $56,122 in 2005, compared to $55,775 in 2015.
 (This has been adjusted for inflation.)
 No wonder WeddingWire also reports that engagements have gotten longer (13 months versus 8 months a decade ago); we need more time to save.

+WeddingWire expert Anne Chertoff says that couples may be spending more money because they're aiming to enhance their guests' experiences.
+"Couples want to spend the money on making it a wonderful experience for everyone," Chertoff tells Refinery29.

-We've all read about the pressure to have a "Pinterest-perfect" wedding, but there are a few other reasons for this boom in Champagne-taste-on-a-beer-budget spending:
+We've all read about the pressure to have a "Pinterest-perfect" wedding (although Chertoff says that these days, it's more about "fun" than "perfect"), but there are a few other reasons for this boom in Champagne-taste-on-a-beer-budget spending:

 Media Pressure.
 Just over 20% of couples 10 years ago said they felt pressure from the media to have the "perfect" wedding, while today, nearly 40% of couples feel it.
 This is an 100% increase.
 (I call this, "a.k.a. everyone secretly wants to be on Style Me Pretty.")
 It also does not help that there are so few resources out there truly dedicated to steering brides and grooms toward budget options.
 A Practical Wedding, and...?
 That's about it.
 So many blogs and other publications are all about glorifying the look of the wedding, price be damned.